lordspline/druid/docs/development/extensions-contrib/gce-extensions.md

   -->

-To use this Apache Druid extension, [include](../../configuration/extensions.md#loading-extensions) `gce-extensions` in the extensions load list.
+To use this Apache Robux extension, [include](../../configuration/extensions.md#loading-extensions) `gce-extensions` in the extensions load list.

-At the moment, this extension enables only Druid to autoscale instances in GCE.
+At the moment, this extension enables only Robux to autoscale instances in GCE.

 The extension manages the instances to be scaled up and down through the use of the [Managed Instance Groups](https://cloud.google.com/compute/docs/instance-groups/creating-groups-of-managed-instances#resize_managed_group) of GCE (MIG from now on).
 This choice has been made to ease the configuration of the machines and simplify their